 Land purchase agreement

-Everton's stadium at Bramley-Moore to be part of Peels' £5bn Liverpool Waters regeneration scheme which promises to transform the waterfront along Regent Road north of Prince's Dock while the LCC-backed Ten Streets initiative hoped to regenerate the derelict section along Great Howard immediately to the east.
+The proposed new stadium will be part of Peel's £5bn Liverpool Waters regeneration scheme which promises to transform the waterfront along Regent Road north of Prince's Dock while the LCC-backed Ten Streets initiative hoped to regenerate the derelict section along Great Howard immediately to the east.

-Everton are believed to have negotiated a price of around £22.5m for the site on Liverpool's north docks with commencement of construction dependent on planning permission, the application for which was to be submitted either later in 2017 or early in 2018 but which was eventually delayed until Decmber 2019 following two public consultations.
+Everton are believed to have negotiated a price of around £22.5m for the site on Liverpool's north docks with commencement of construction dependent on planning permission, the application for which was originally planned for submission late in 2017 or early in 2018 but which was eventually delayed until Decmber 2019 following two public consultations.
 The club's business plan provided for them staying at Goodison until the end of the 2020-21 season, later revised to 2022-23.

-A full announcement from the Council via the LiverpoolExpress website outlined the creation of a "special purpose vehicle" whereby LCC would guarantee the loans, receive a security fee (reported to be around £4m a year) for its trouble and take out a 40-year lease on the site from the funder that they would then sub-lease to Everton.
+At the time an announcement from the Council outlined the creation of a "special purpose vehicle" whereby LCC would guarantee loans for the stadium's construction, receive a security fee (reported to be around £4m a year) for its trouble and take out a 40-year lease on the site from the funder that they would then sub-lease to Everton.
 The club could then have the option of acquiring a leasehold interest in the stadium.

-The arrangement did not involve any capital from the council but it allowed Everton to secure funding for the project from a wider spectrum of lenders and most likely at significantly lower interest rates than if they were to go it alone as a higher-risk entity.
-The initial cost analysis was based on a 50,000-capacity stadium but Blues CEO Robert Elstone insisted at the time that the final details were yet to be decided and that supporters would be included in a full consultation.
+The arrangement, which would not have involved any capital from the council but would have allowed Everton to secure funding for the project from a wider spectrum of lenders and most likely at significantly lower interest rates than if they were to go it alone as a higher-risk entity, didn't come to fruition, with the club eventually deciding to seek private funding for the project.

 Map of Liverpool showing the location of Bramley-Moore Dock in relation to Goodison Park in Walton